Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

 ``$<CONFIGURATION>``
   Configuration name.
 Deprecated since CMake 3.0.
 Use ``CONFIG`` instead.
 ``$<PLATFORM_ID>``
-  The CMake-id of the platform.
+  The current system's CMake platform id.
   See also the :variable:`CMAKE_SYSTEM_NAME` variable.
 ``$<C_COMPILER_ID>``
-  The CMake-id of the C compiler used.
+  The CMake's compiler id of the C compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.
 ``$<CXX_COMPILER_ID>``
-  The CMake-id of the CXX compiler used.
+  The CMake's compiler id of the CXX compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.
 ``$<CUDA_COMPILER_ID>``
-  The CMake-id of the CUDA compiler used.
+  The CMake's compiler id of the CUDA compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.
 ``$<Fortran_COMPILER_ID>``
-  The CMake-id of the Fortran compiler used.
+  The CMake's compiler id of the Fortran compiler used.
   See also the :variable:`CMAKE_<LANG>_COMPILER_ID` variable.
 ``$<C_COMPILER_VERSION>``
   The version of the C compiler used.